alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Calling syllables an _invention_ may very well misleading: it is very likely that both proferring and parsing syllables require adaptations in the brain.

-The syllabic era is still alive and well in many languages.
+The monosyllabic era is still alive and well in many languages.

 At what point in prehistory did this happen?
 The basic problem of a monosyllabic language is how to cram